AerionDyseti/protractor-beautiful-reporter/README.md

 ### Store Browser logs (optional)
- You can preserve (or clear) the base directory using `preserveDirectory:` option:
+ You can choose to disable the storage of browser logs with the `gatherBrowserLogs:` option:

  ```javascript
  new HtmlReporter({
     baseDirectory: '/tmp/screenshots'